apmoore1/Research-Resources-List/README.md

 * Advice from 7 excellent reviewers that has come from the [ACL 2017 PC chair blog post series](https://acl2017.wordpress.com/): [**LINK**](https://acl2017.wordpress.com/2017/02/23/last-minute-reviewing-advice/)
 * [Omer Levy](https://levyomer.wordpress.com/bio/) adive from the [NAACL chairs blog post series 2018](https://naacl2018.wordpress.com/): [**LINK**](https://naacl2018.wordpress.com/2018/01/05/reviewing-advice-by-omer-levy/)
 * [Gemma Boleda](http://gboleda.utcompling.com/) advice from the [NAACL chairs blog post series 2018](https://naacl2018.wordpress.com/): [**LINK**](https://naacl2018.wordpress.com/2018/01/04/reviewing-advice-by-gemma-boleda/)
-* [CVPR 2020 tutorial How to write a good review?](https://sites.google.com/view/making-reviews-great-again/home) (will happen on 14th or 15th or 19th of June 2020)
+* [CVPR 2020 tutorial How to write a good review?](https://sites.google.com/view/making-reviews-great-again/home).
+The whole event was recorded and can be found at the link to the tutorial.
+* [ACL 2020 tutorial Reviewing Natural Language Processing Research](https://acl2020.org/program/tutorials/#t3-reviewing-natural-language-processing-research-introductory-).
+Will be on the 5th of July 2020 at ACL 2020 which is virtual.

 ## Presenting
 * Talk by [Kristen Grauman](https://www.cs.utexas.edu/users/grauman/) at the [Good Citzen of CVPR event](https://www.cc.gatech.edu/~parikh/citizenofcvpr/): [**LINK**](https://www.youtube.com/watch?v=4LEZED1YXm0)